allegheny-college-cmpsc-201-spring-2024/lox/README.md

 ### Challenge 1

+> Note: this task is something that can't be auto-graded; as such, the check for it will
+> fail until the instructor runs a manual test after the due date.
+However, to test, you
+> can use `var a = 1; {var a = a + 2; print a; 2 + 2;}` and any basic arithmetic to see
+> if your solution works.

 To this point, we've run files through the interpreter in order to test our various explorations and improvements.
 But did you know that, like `Python`, `Lox` has an interactive mode?
 (This is commonly referred to as a `REPL` -- a `R`ead `E`valuate `P`rint `L`oop.)